Population Care

 Dense breasts are associated with both reduced sensitivity and specificity of mammography and with an increased risk of breast cancer.
 The USPSTF found that there is insufficient evidence to assess the balance of benefits and harms of supplemental screening for breast cancer in women identified to have dense breasts on an otherwise negative screening mammogram.
 The task force urgently called for more research on whether and how additional screening might help women with dense breasts, and on the benefits and harms of screening in women 75 or older.

-However, Confluence Health physicians are required to notify patients about their breast density, and the possibility that supplemental imaging may be helpful in detecting cancer.
+However, the U.S Food and Drug Administration and the State of Washington require radiologists to notify patients about their breast density, and the possibility that supplemental imaging may be helpful in detecting cancer.

 “We are fortunate that Washington State passed diagnostic and supplemental imaging legislation, which took effect in January 2024.
 This new law does not apply to every commercial insurance plan, so checking with an insurance company is still recommended,” said Dr. Hansen.

 Mammography is not a perfect examination.
-“There is a risk of a mammographically occult tumor,” which is a breast cancer that is not visible on a mammogram due to being obscured by breast tissue and glands, “particularly in dense and extremely dense breasts, and a negative mammogram may confer false reassurance,” said Dr. Hansen.
+“There is a risk of a mammographically occult tumor,” which is a breast cancer that is not visible on a mammogram, “particularly in dense and extremely dense breasts, and a negative mammogram may confer false reassurance,” said Dr. Hansen.

 Confluence Health employs only fellowship-trained, dedicated breast imagers who have lower callback rates and increased positive predictive values of biopsy recommendations and biopsies performed, noted Dr. Hansen.
 Between 2022 and 2024, her medical group’s recall rate was 9.2% and the cancer-detection rate (per 1,000) was 7.6.